 visit to the WVRHC.
 WVRHC Research Grant assistance must be acknowledged in all

 outcomes (e.g., presentations, papers and publications) to which the grant

 contributed, and the WVRHC requests a copy of the final product.

 Grantees are limited to one award per calendar year.

 ·Research statement (500 words or less) that briefly summarizes your educational and professional background and describes the research you have done so far on the project, including readings in primary and secondary sources.
 You must also indicate how you plan to use the West Virginia and Regional History Center’s collections during your research.

 ·Preliminary list of collection materials to be used.
+Please be specific–include collection number, box, and/or folders required.
 Consult with WVRHC reference staff as needed.

 ·Current resume or CV

 ·Amount of request and budget detailing expenses to be covered by the grant.
 (Please review collection size to help determine amount of time needed on site.)

 ·Names and contact information for two professional references that are familiar with your accomplishments and goals.